rturcotte861/GettingCleaningData_Project/CodeBook.md

 ### [column position] Variable name

 ## Summary
+The data set "TidyData_Step5.txt" is derived from an experimental dataset in which the sensor signals from an accelerometer and gyroscope from a smartphone (Samsung Galaxy S II) was recorded while participant were performing specific activities.
+More information on the original dataset can be found here: "http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones".
+This modified data contains the average of the mean and the average of the standard deviation of several parameters (described below) for each subject and each activity.
+For a detailed description of how the orignal data was modified, please refer to the README.md file.

 ## Variable description

 ### [1] "Set"
 The original dataset was randomly partitioned into two sets: where 70% of the volunteers was selected for generating the training data and 30% the test data.
-Observations for this column identify the set in which a subjects are: "test" or "train".
+This column identifies the set in which a subjects are: "test" or "train".

 ### [2] "Subject"
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Observations for this column identify individual subjects: 1-30.
+This column identifies individual subjects: 1-30.

 ### [3] "Activity_label"

-WALKING
-WALKING_UPSTAIRS
-WALKING_DOWNSTAIRS
-SITTING
-STANDING
-LAYING
+Each subject performed six activities: wearing a smartphone (Samsung Galaxy S II) on the waist: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING.
+This column identifies the activity.

 ### [4] "TimeDomain_BodyAcceleration_Mean_in_X"
 Observations in this column are the average for each subject and each activity of the mean body acceleration in X evaluated in the time domain.
 The body acceleration in X was obtained by separating the acceleration signal into body and gravity acceleration signals using a low pass Butterworth filter with a corner frequency of 0.3 Hz.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 The acceleration signal in X was captured at a constant rate of 50 Hz and filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.